 Scripture reading for March 28: 2nd Samuel 8-10

-It turned out that one son of Jonathan was still alive.
+It turned out that one son of Jonathan was still around.
 His name was Mephibosheth and he was crippled in both feet from a fall.
 David sent for Mephibosheth and greeted him warmly.
 He restored all his grandfather’s land and property to him and placed Ziba, his servant, in charge to work the ground for him.
 He gave Mephibosheth a seat at the king’s table like one of David’s own sons!
-(2nd Samuel 9:7) What unexpected kindness from this mighty warrior towards a rival whose grandfather had chased him and hunted him for almost thirteen years.
+(2nd Samuel 9:7) Wow!
+What a turn of events for this crippled son!
+What unexpected kindness from this mighty warrior towards a rival whose grandfather had chased him and hunted him for almost 13 years.